-Georgia is a "non-judicial" foreclosure state.
-This means that the mortgage company lender can foreclose on your house without filing a lawsuit of having to go to court.
-The requirement under Georgia Law is for the lender to send a notice to at least 30 days before the foreclosure sale date.
+Georgia is a “non-judicial” foreclosure state.
+This means that the mortgage company lender can foreclose on your house without filing a lawsuit or having to go to court.
+The requirement under Georgia Law is for the lender to send a notice at least 30 days before the foreclosure sale date.
 In Georgia, foreclosure sales are scheduled on the first Tuesday of each month.

 When a bankruptcy case is filed, an “automatic stay” is immediately put in place.
 An automatic stay is an injunction that stops all creditors from collection activity.
 11 U.S.C. § 362.
 This “stay” automatically begins at the moment a bankruptcy case is filed.
 A foreclosure is a means of collection by the mortgage lender.
 Thus, when a bankruptcy case is filed, the automatic stay stops the foreclosure sale.

-It is important to note that the automatic stay doesn't work in multiple cases.
+It is important to note that the automatic stay doesn’t work in multiple cases.
 More specifically, if it is your second bankruptcy case within a year (not calendar year but in the year counting back from the date of your most recent filing), then the automatic stay expires after 30 days.
 11 U.S.C. § 362(c)(3).
 Thus, you would have to file a Motion to Extend the Automatic Stay and obtain an order for the stay to continue during your bankruptcy case.
-If it is your third case within a year, then there is not automatic stay, thus, if you have a foreclosure sale and it is your third filing within a year, then it will not stop the foreclosure sale.
+If it is your third case within a year, then there is no automatic stay, thus, if you have a foreclosure sale and it is your third filing within a year, then it will not stop the foreclosure sale.
 11 U.S.C. § 362(c)(4).

 Any bankruptcy filing will stop a foreclosure sale due to the automatic stay.
 However, it is important to note the difference and which Chapter will help you to retain your house.

 Chapter 7 Bankruptcy